LoopKit/loopdocs/docs/operation/features/notifications.md

 ## Pod Expiration (Omnipod)

-You can customise the time of notification when to replace your pod any time up to 3 days and 8 hours [after staring a new pod](https://loopkit.github.io/loopdocs/operation/loop-settings/omnipod-pump/#expiration-reminder) or you change the time later in the [pod configuration settings](https://loopkit.github.io/loopdocs/operation/loop-settings/omnipod-pump/#configuration).
+You can customise the time of notification when to replace your pod any time from 1 hour up to 71 hours (3 days - 1 hour) [after staring a new pod](https://loopkit.github.io/loopdocs/operation/loop-settings/omnipod-pump/#expiration-reminder) or you change the time later in the [pod configuration settings](https://loopkit.github.io/loopdocs/operation/loop-settings/omnipod-pump/#configuration).
+The expiry notification will always show when the pod reaches a running full 3 days (72 hours).

 <p align="center">
 <img src="../img/pod-expiration-notice.png" width="250">